JackLemere/Bubblewicks/README.md

 - Sales of the majority of products saw noticeable peaks in May and November, introducing new products or sales during these times would help take advantage of the increased customer traffic.

 - Ontario and British Columbia saw significantly higher sales than any other regions.
-Focusing on these areas for sales and consumer interest would be most beneficial.
+Focusing on these areas for sales and consumer interests would be most beneficial.